 In addition to providing clients with personalized employment services, our Secure Jobs staff works with the client to remove barriers to success by linking participants with childcare resources, transportation to and from training programs, helping navigate options for people who have challenges with CORIs, and providing skills training, job readiness training, and job search services.

-On Monday July 31, four members of Community Teamwork’s Secure Job Program graduated from Middlesex Community College’s Phlebotomy Program.
+As one example of a success story at Secure Jobs – On Monday July 31, four members of Community Teamwork’s Secure Job Program graduated from Middlesex Community College’s Phlebotomy Program.
 The training opportunity was a result of a shared grant with The International Institute and Middlesex Community College and represented the continuous effort that Community Teamwork puts forth in their collaboration with key community partners.
 Sovanny Phoeurk, Shannon MacNeil, Tina Loeur, and Susan Lazu received their training certificates in a graduation ceremony held at Middlesex’s Federal Building.
 The four participants were chosen based on their prior medical training via the Secure Jobs Program and tangible work history for over a year.
 Following the ceremony, the graduates attended a job fair at The Lowell Career Center and got an opportunity to market their newly acquired training and experience to a group of local medical organizations, including Lowell General, Wingate Healthcare and Genesis to mention a few.
 The young women did a remarkable job networking and with the continued supports of the secure job program will soon start interviewing and embracing the next stage in their medical careers.
 Watch the video: